 4. Keep It Relevant

-Hiring managers want to see those professional certifications that are relevant to the position in which you are applying.
+Hiring managers want to see those professional certifications that are relevant to the position for which you are applying.
 Tailor your résumé to that specific role.

 5. The One-Page Rule

 Think of your résumé as your elevator pitch.
-Sell yourself in one page, and make it the best one page it can be, regardless of how much great experience you’ve had.
+Sell yourself on one page, and make it the best one page it can be, regardless of how much great experience you’ve had.